 Cannabichromenic acid (CBCA)

 CBGA is often referred to as a “parent” compound because it plays a central role in the formation of other cannabinoids.
-Through enzymatic processes, CBGA is converted into THCA, CBDA, and CBCA.(10)
+8

 Five Major Cannabinoids

-How sources define “major” can vary, but this group of five represents some of the most prevalent, widely discussed, and commercially recognized cannabinoids.
-Each cannabinoid interacts with the body differently, contributing to the wide range of experiences associated with cannabis.
-Let's take a closer look at each.
+How sources define “major” can vary, but this group represents some of the most prevalent, widely discussed, and commercially recognized cannabinoids today.

 1 - Tetrahydrocannabinol (THC)

-THC is typically the most abundant cannabinoid in most marijuana varieties.
+In most marijuana varieties, THC is typically the most abundant cannabinoid.
+10

-Cannabidiol, or CBD, is one of the most widely recognized cannabinoids and is commonly used by consumers seeking support for relaxation and overall wellness.
-It is currently being studied for a range of potential applications, though findings are still evolving.
+CBD is commonly used by individuals exploring support for relaxation and overall wellness.
+It is currently being studied for a range of potential applications, though findings are still evolving and may vary.

 At present, Epidiolex is the only FDA-approved CBD-based prescription medication, indicated for specific seizure disorders.